-I developed this senior-level undergraduate introduction to mathematical modeling with TRIF (Technology and Research Initiative Fund) funding from the University of Arizona.
+I started developing this senior-level undergraduate introduction to mathematical modeling in 2003, with TRIF (Technology and Research Initiative Fund) funding from the University of Arizona.
 I wrote a set of lecture notes and redesigned the course around semester-long projects based on research articles, on which students work in groups.
+The new version of the course was taught for the first time in Spring 2005.

 This is a junior-level undergraduate course for engineers, developed with support from the Department of Mathematics at the University of Arizona.
 I coordinated the redesign of the course, and wrote the initial set of lecture notes and clicker problems.